-The deadline for application to the Ophthalmic Technician Program is March 31st.
+The deadline for application to the Ophthalmic Technician Program has been extended to April 30th.
 Applicants are strongly encouraged to apply early.
 The screening and interview process will be conducted in early April.
 Interested students may contact Alisha Cornish, O.D., COT., Director, (615) 230 - 3723, email@example.com or contact the John B. Wallace Health Sciences Division at (615) 230 - 3330 for an advising appointment.
 It is helpful to have requested your official transcripts be sent to the college beforehand for evaluation, or bring an unofficial copy of your transcripts with you to your appointment.

 Degree Advancement Program Agreement with MTSU

 MTSU and Volunteer State Community College have developed an AAS-to-BS program to allow students who earn an Associate of Applied Science in Ophthalmic Technology at Volunteer State Community College to transfer the majority of those credits to MTSU toward the completion of a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership.
 This degree is offered through MTSU's University College in cooperation with the Tennessee Board of Regents.